pletzer/nzesm_apptainer/README.md

 https://code.metoffice.gov.uk/rosie/u/hello: Hello alexanderpletzer
 ```

+## Other setup files

+You will likely need to set up and edit the following files:
+ 1. ~/.metomi/rese.conf
+ 2. ~/.subversion/servers
+Please refer to the Metoffice documentation on how to set these files up.

 ## Building GCOM

 The Unified Model (UM) has additional dependencies, which need to be built as a second step.
 You will need access to the `code.metoffice.gov.uk` repository.